topsport-com-au/starlite-saqlalchemy/docs/logging.md

 single log line per request or async worker invocation).

-The pattern is built upon the excellent [`structlog`](https://github.com/hynek/structlog) library, and is configured to be as efficient as possible while not blocking the event loop.
+The pattern is built upon the excellent [`structlog`](https://github.com/hynek/structlog) library, and is configured to be as efficient as possible while not blocking the event loop (it runs the logging in a processor thread, off the event loop).

 ## Adding data to the log